marhide/streaming-data/README.md

 ### Config file

 The default search functionality of the application can be changed through the `config.ini` file.
-When the application is being ran with `make run-app`, the only way to chage the sort by and sort order is through the config file.
+When the application is being ran with `make run-app`, the only way to change the sort by and sort order is through the config file.

 ####  Example: